ojengwa/django-multitenants/README.rst

 database.
 If there’s a match, the search path is updated to use this tenant’s schema.
 So from now on all queries will take place at the tenant’s schema.
-For example, suppose you have a tenant ``customer`` at http://customer.example.com.
+For example, suppose you have a tenant ``customer`` at http://customer.example.com or http://*.example.com/<tenant_base_path/customer.
 Any request incoming at ``customer.example.com`` will automatically use ``customer``\ ’s schema and make the tenant available at the request.
 If no tenant is found, a 404 error is raised.
 This also means you should have a tenant for your